Fayym7/RockFin/README.md

    ```bash
    redis-server
    ```
-   NOTE: If you are facing problem with redis or celery, then do a quick test you can give a custom value to 'credit_score' variable in line 31 of
+   NOTE: If you are facing problem with Redis or Celery initiation in your PC, then do a quick test you can give a custom value to 'credit_score' variable in line
-         RocketFins/views.py and skip step 6 & 7
+   31 of RocketFins/views.py and skip step 6 & 7

 6. Run migrations to set up the database:
    ```bash